SMOLKEYS/bluearchive-lscom/C2 - Introductions and Firefights.md

 "You guys okay?"
 I ask the group.

-"My ass did not need that right now..."
+"Yeah, I think... god, my ass did not need that right now..."
 Kai answers, groaning.

 "Just what is even going on at this point?!"
-Yuuka exclaims, probably now overwhelmed.
+Yuuka exclaims, overwhelmed.

+"You haven't seen everything just yet, Yuuka..."
+I trail off, looking back at Nano's direction.

+The glow fades away, revealing none other than Nano himself, surrounded by tiny glowing orbs.
+His staff is emitting a vibrant sky-blue light, and the magic circle beneath him has shrinked down significantly, just managing to span across him.

+We stay silent in anticipation, since his eyes are still closed.

+---

+///// POV: Nano /////

+...

+*Did... it work?*

+Everyone's staying silent. *This really doesn't help me.*

+Reluctantly, I slowly open my eyes.
+What then meets me is none other than my staff, now letting out a sky-blue glow. *It... it worked...*

+"...Earth to Nano?
+You okay?"
+Kai calls out to me.

+Slowly, I face myself towards them.
+Their eyes widen in surprise.

+"His left eye is glowing..."
+Chinatsu points out.